 2) What is your business’s unique value proposition?

-6) Who are your top three competitors?
+6) Who are your main three competitors?

-11) What is your budget for this project?
+11) What’s the budget for this project?

-15) Where is your site currently hosted?
+15) Where is your site hosted?

 18) Do you ever have large spikes in traffic that we will need to plan for from a hosting standpoint?